 Abduction follows the examination routine to the extent the procedure is processional: i.e. a complete physical examination with focus on physiologic responses accounts for an initial evaluation (or conjecture) viz “searching the horizon for clues” “for As.”
 This is the background knowledge required to begin an abduction .

 The first heuristic is observing the patient entering the office: in this example patient. is experiencing discomfort; however, the patient’s grimace is rather too overt, and the doctor is aware, or ought to be aware of malingerers.
-The idea of malingering is suggested body language, the history of sedimentary work, not e.g. construction or farm labor, the negative physical examination especially the response to neurologic testing e.g. the straight leg raising elicits a somewhat exaggerated groan.
+The idea of malingering is suggested signs of body language, the history of sedimentary work, not e.g. construction or farm labor, the negative signs in the physical examination especially the response to neurologic testing e.g. the straight leg raising elicits a somewhat exaggerated groan.
 Suggestion of drug-seeking thus is displayed in the initial and in subsequent parts of the examination.
-The physician becomes aware that the signs, history and symptoms are not indicative of back pathology. ackground knowledge is the crucial requirement to choose the most fertile hypothesis to test: Peirce reminds us that we must test the hypothesis by induction.
+The physician becomes aware that the signs, history and symptoms are not indicative of back pathology.
+Background knowledge is the crucial requirement to choose the most fertile hypothesis to test: Peirce reminds us that we must test the hypothesis by induction.
 He uses physical therapy as the first step in the therapeutic process but encounters a contradiction from the patient.
 His initial surmise is most likely correct based on the body language: drug-seeking behavior.

 , A where and A refer to the background knowledge and to the provisional ‘diagnosis’ of a drug seeking patient, and to the inferential link identifying the likely hypothesis that would support the initial impression.
 For some physicians, especially those in the early years of practice, the motive is to give the patient the benefit of the doubt; while physicians practicing in some areas of the country have greater exposure and tend to make inferential judgments more often and quickly.
 This is the ampliative function of experience allowing for more rapid assessment; of course, the ampliative function is subject to criticism unless background knowledge is lacking or misapplied.
 This is referred to as ‘funded experience.’